-Everyone's Worst Nightmare: Separated in Tokyo
+My Worst Nightmare: Separated in Tokyo

 Window view from our Airbnb in Seoul, South Korea

 On Tuesday, our last full day in Japan before going to Korea, we decided to train at a gym in Yokohama, one of the B-PUMP climbing gym locations.
 They open at 1:00 PM which is a little later than we're used to in Germany, so it's important that we show up around open to climb closer to when we're used to.
-I was the only one climbing this day, so Zach was just along for the ride.
-The gym was about an hour's train ride away from our Airbnb.

 We checked in, paid, and I went to the changeroom to get ready.
 When I got out, Zach was standing by my bag with a stressed look on his face.